nickpapac/docs/README.md

 To understand the usage of Test Scripts, make sure to check the [Quick Start Guide](#quick-start-guide) section.

 ## Testboards
 Spanner Testboards are hardware boards loaded with custom firmware from Spanner.
 They enable the control of inputs and outputs of the Product either wired or wireless.
 They communicate with Spanner CI Platform over a network interface.
-Testboards can be added from the [Testboards](http://console.spannerci.com/app/testboards) Page in the Spanner CI Platform.
+Testboards can be added from the [Testboards](http://console.spannerci.com/app/testboards) Page in the Spanner CI Platform and they can be then assigned to a Spanner Project.
 To add a new Testboard, the Testboard's Device ID is needed, which is printed on the board.
 The Testboard name can be used in the [Test Scripts](#test-scripts) to refer to a specific Testboard.

 ## Spanner CLI
 Spanner provides a Command Line Interface (CLI) which can be used instead of the Web Interface.
 For more information please contact us.